 The usage of the application is very simple.
-You just need to open the application with administrator’s privileges, select the type of services from the Selection box and click on Refresh button.
-Now you will find the services classified as Dangerous, Suspicious, Analysis or Normal in different color codes.
+You just need to open the application with administrator privileges, select the type of services from the Selection box and click on the Refresh button.
+Now you will find the services classified as Dangerous, Suspicious, Analysis, or Normal in different color codes.

 You can download Advanced Windows Service Manager from here.

-You might want to also check out our freeware SMART, a utility for tweaking Windows 7, Windows Vista and Windows XP Services.
+You might want to also check out our freeware SMART, a utility for tweaking Windows 7 Services.